 Arrive to O.R.
-Tambo International Airport, Johannesburg (arrive in AM)
+Tambo International Airport, Johannesburg (arrive by 9 AM)

 Depart from O.R.
 Tambo International Airport, Johannesburg (depart late evening)

 Out of country medical insurance is required.
 We strongly recommend that you obtain cancellation and interruption insurance to protect your investment.

 Use this link to request an insurance quote.